Download Financial Mechanic’s 7 Negotiation Tips & Script Template here

 And then the third one, if you don’t say anything, your company probably isn’t going to look out for you.
 Is that wrong?
 Do you want to dispel that myth or truth?

-Jessica: That's right.
+Financial Mechanic: That’s right.
 You got it.

 Jonathan: Ouch.
 All right.
 Well, if that’s true then, I feel like there are different personalities out there.
 Some people are more likely to ask for raises and some people will just quietly sit back.
 And if you are a personality type that’s not super aggressive with these types of things and is willing to be a little bit quieter, how do you work around that?

-Jessica: One thing is practice.
+Financial Mechanic: One thing is practice.
 So, applying to all those different jobs, having those screen call conversations.
 I learned that in that first call where the recruiter asks you, what do you want to make?
 You can say, “Actually, what does this role offer?”
-And I've never had anybody not tell me.
-And usually, their range that they're talking about is already way above what I would have said if I had just showed my hand way too early.
+And I’ve never had anybody not tell me.
+And usually, their range that they’re talking about is already way above what I would have said if I had just showed my hand way too early.